christophevg/letmelearn/README.md

 * Since [the last such app](https://github.com/christophevg/howifeel), Heroku was no longer "free" and so I had to look for another free Python app hosting solution.
 With this app, I'm going to explore [Render](https://render.com).
 * Over the years I've been building [baseweb](https://github.com/christophevg/baseweb), a very rapid prototyping environment.
 With this app, I'm going to include authorization support using OAuth, with support for Google accounts as an authenticating federated login.
 * After experimenting with PWAs in [the last such app](https://github.com/christophevg/howifeel), I want to further integrate all that support in a more generic way in [baseweb](https://github.com/christophevg/baseweb).
+* Once the basic app functionality works, I want to use the app to refactor some parts into reusable, generic framework components, with a focus on even more convention over configuration and genericity over specificity.
+I want to introduce a generic collection-access API layer and dynamical construction of corresponding Vuex store modules, offering a single pattern to access mongo collections from actual pages by simply calling store actions, with all intermediate code be it generic or dynamiclly constructed.
+Of course this will then be integrated in [baseweb](https://github.com/christophevg/baseweb).

 So, the setup/architecture of this application will be my (currently) prefered one: